hyperledger/toc/meeting-minutes/2023/2023-05-25-TOC-meeting-record.md

     * James has put up a [draft](https://docs.google.com/document/d/1EvbqBNg9bsRnSHpDRIosKbERtWiTkKhllaFLW0xDQ4w/edit?usp=sharing) for internal project team's review before sending it over to the TOC.
     * [Reminder sent to the Sawtooth contributors on May 11](https://discord.com/channels/905194001349627914/941417089779007488/1106221749646925886)
     * [Reminder sent to the Sawtooth contributors on May 18](https://discord.com/channels/905194001349627914/941417089779007488/1108757482614030376)
+    * Ry spoke to the Sawtooth community on the 24 MAY 2023 call

 # Upcoming reports
 * 2023 Q2 Hyperledger Transact (due 25 May 2023) -- Dormant project